IPCV/SoccerHigh/code/README.md

 **2. Create a symbolic link to the dataset**:

-The code expects a symbolic link named data pointing to the dataset directory, which should contain the files from [SoccerHigh](https://github.com/IPCV/SoccerHigh/tree/main/dataset).
+The code requires a folder named `data` (either a symbolic link or the dataset itself), containing the files from [SoccerHigh](https://github.com/IPCV/SoccerHigh/tree/main/dataset).

 ```bash
 ln -s /path/to/your/dataset data